Panda Express Allergen Menu

 Gluten-Free Options at Panda Express

-If you have celiac disease or severe gluten sensitivity, Panda Express may not be a safe option despite these lower-gluten items.
+If you have disease or severe gluten intolerance Panda Express might not be a safe choice.
+This is because:

 Dairy, Egg & Soy Allergens Explained